On Ambassadors and Advocating For (Your) Pit Bull Dogs

 But I am saying:

-It’s not fair when our desire to make a good impression or change public opinion comes at the expense of our own dog’s needs or their safety.
+Don’t let your desire to make a good impression or change public opinion come at the expense of your own dog’s needs or safety.

 When we do that we wind up setting up our dogs to, at best, have a rotten time, and at worst, force them to make a choice that could get them in a lot of trouble.

 Being a good advocate for pit bulls (and all other dogs) means that we make choices based on what our individual dogs need to succeed in our crazy world.
 Even if that means leaving our advocacy work at our desks when we take our dogs for a walk.
 Your dog is counting on you to stand up for them, not just on the big issues, but in life’s everyday occurrences.
 Be your pit bull’s hero and advocate for them first.